 Local and Legendary: Maine in the Civil War Maine Historical Society (MHS) and Maine Humanities Council (MHC) are partnering for this grant program, which will engage Maine communities in their Civil War history.
 It will bring together collaborative project teams comprised of libraries, historical organizations, and educational institutions to explore local Civil War history in multidisciplinary ways and investigate questions of that era's motivations, loyalty, identity, and politics at the community level.

 One Day Programs: Maine Humanities Council annually produces several one day enrichment programs on a variety of topics.
 Open to the general public, teachers and students, participants learn about a diverse range of subjects.
 Programs encourage dialogue and conversation, always aiming to broaden perspectives and understanding.

 The Portland Community Seminars engage dedicated readers in scholar-led book discussion programs.
-The Community Seminars are one of the oldest civic discussion programs in the country.

 Winter Weekends explore a great work of literature from a number of perspectives over the course of a weekend.
 Selections have included Mary Shelley's Frankenstein, Seamus Heaney's translation of Beowulf, Moby Dick, Tolstoy's Anna Karenina, Cervantes' Don Quixote and, Tolstoy’s War and Peace.
 We also offer occasional programs on music and other topics.